 The Tortuga Outbreaker pack is made with a supple rainproof fabric that looks just as good on city streets as it does on mountain trails.

-Whether you’re headed to a famously drizzly city, about to trek deep into a misty rainforest, or preparing for potential tropical squalls, these bags will keep your valuables nice and dry.
+Whether you’re headed to a famously drizzly city, about to trek deep into a misty rainforest, or preparing for potential tropical squalls, these waterproof and water-resistant backpacks will keep your valuables nice and dry.

 Article continues below advertisement

 Backpacks are a traveler’s best friends.
 Not only do they free your hands for juggling boarding passes, a camera, and maybe a coffee, but they also give you mobility to chase down a bus or climb five flights of stairs to your Parisian walk-up.
 And if they’re waterproof?
 Even better because chances are, the stuff you’ve stashed inside (like a passport, computer, or the next day’s outfit) really needs to stay dry.

 Technically, backpacks can’t be labeled “waterproof” unless they can handle being fully submerged, and that requires waterproof zippers and seams and airtight construction (because anywhere air can seep in, water can too).
 Most of us don’t need anything that intense, so many of the backpacks we’ve included here qualify as “water resistant,” meaning that in practice, they’ll shield your valuables from extended exposure to snow and rain.
 Which one is best for you?
 Read on to find out.